-Buying your first car is an important milestone that must be approached with careful preparation.
-Follow these 13 tips to help you find a suitable and safe car that fits your wants, needs… and your budget.
+While it can almost instantly provide you with more autonomy and freedom, a car is one of the bigger purchases you’ll make in life.
+Follow these 13 tips to help you find a suitable and safe car that fits your wants, needs, and your budget.

-1. Consider Your Lifestyle
+1. Consider your lifestyle

-2. Make a Budget
+2. Make a budget

-3. New or Used?
+3. New or used?

-4. Dealer or Private Seller?
+4. Dealer or private seller?

-There are also pros and cons to both options.
-A dealership may be more expensive, but they will likely offer warranties, more detailed reports, add-ons and payment plans.
+There are pros and cons to both options.
+A dealership may be more expensive, but will likely offer warranties, more detailed reports, add-ons, and payment plans.

-5. Do Some Research
+5. Do some research

 - Related Read: Which Cars Are the Most and Least Reliable?

-6. Shop Around for Car Insurance
+6. Shop around for car insurance

-8. Beware of Curbsiders
+8. Beware of curbsiders

 Curbsiders will usually avoid meeting you at a fixed home or business address and try to sell in a hurry.
 Watch out for multiple ads with the same phone number, verify that the name on the driver’s ID matches the name on the ownership, and always ask for a Used Vehicle Information Package (UVIP).

-9. Learn the History of the Vehicle
+9. Learn the history of the vehicle

-Request details and documents that outline the history of the vehicle, like the UVIP and the Vehicle Information Number (VIN).
+Request details and documents that outline the history of the vehicle, like the UVIP and the Vehicle Identification Number (VIN).
 A CarProof or Carfax report will also provide accident history, lien details, as well as past registration and branding.

-10. Prepare Other Questions
+10. Prepare other questions

 Prepare a list of any additional questions to ask the seller, like: